Ezward/gps/index.md

 ### U-Center
 You will want to do 4 things with U-Center to get your gps module setup.

+1. Install U-Center
+  - Download in the [U-Blox](https://www.u-blox.com/en/product/u-center) site and run the installer.
-1. On windows you may need to install a driver so that the gps device is seen as a serial device so you can control it with U-Center.
+  - On windows you may need to install a driver so that the gps device is seen as a serial device so you can control it with U-Center.
     - See the 'Update Driver' section of this [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox/all)

 2. You will want to increase the default baud rate on the serial ports.
   - Attach your GPS to a USB-UART adapter and connect it to your computer.